 In general, the appellee's or respondent's brief is due 30 days after that of the appellant or petitioner.
-A reply brief, is due 14 days later.
-To avoid repetition of factual statements or legal arguments made in the principal briefs, the Clerk's Office will stagger the briefing so that intervenors and amici curiae file their briefs 15 days after the brief of the party they support.
-A briefing schedule also will contain additional time where the Court has granted the parties leave to file a deferred appendix, as provided in Federal Rule of Appellate Procedure 30(c).
+A reply brief is due 21 days later.
+To avoid repetition of factual statements or legal arguments made in the principal briefs, the Clerk's Office will stagger the briefing so that intervenors and amici curiae file their briefs 7 days after the brief of the party they support.
+A briefing schedule also will contain additional time where the parties utilize a deferred appendix, as provided in Federal Rule of Appellate Procedure 30(c).
 See infra Part IX.B.3.

-So as not to disrupt the oral argument calendar, the Court strongly disfavors motions to extend the briefing schedule.
+Once a case has been calendared, the Court strongly disfavors motions to extend the briefing schedule.
 Such motions will be granted only for extraordinarily compelling reasons.
-In those extraordinary situations where counsel must seek such an extension, Circuit Rule 28(f)(2) requires the motion to be filed at least 10 calendar days before the main briefs are due, and at least 5 calendar days before the reply brief is due.
-Circuit Rule 28(f)(3) requires that, before filing the motion, counsel attempt to obtain the consent of other counsel, and recite in the motion the result of such an attempt.
-Circuit Rule 28(f)(3) also specifies the requirements for service of motions to extend time or to exceed the length limits.
+In those extraordinary situations where counsel must seek such an extension, Circuit Rule 28(e)(2) requires the motion to be filed at least calendar 7 days before the brief is due.
+Circuit Rule 28(e)(3) requires that, before filing the motion, counsel attempt to obtain the consent of other counsel, and recite in the motion the result of such an attempt.
+Circuit Rule 28(e)(3) also specifies the requirements for service of motions to extend time or to exceed length limits.
+On a showing of good cause, the Clerk may grant a late-filed motion to extend time if it is unopposed and will not affect the oral argument schedule.
+Otherwise, motions for extension of time to file a brief that are filed less than 7 days before the brief is due will be denied as untimely, absent extraordinary circumstances.
 Counsel should be aware that, while the Court will attempt to rule on the motion prior to the date on which the brief is due, submission of a motion to extend time or exceed length limits does not toll the time for compliance with the filing requirements for briefs.
-Under Circuit Rule 28(f)(4), movants are required to meet all filing requirements absent an express order from the Court granting a waiver.
+Under Circuit Rule 28(e)(4), movants are required to meet all filing requirements absent an express order from the Court granting a waiver.

 With respect to cases that have been calendared for oral argument, the Court has instructed the Clerk to deny motions for extensions of time to file briefs (except for very modest extensions of 1 or 2 days) where no explanation for the request is provided or where the need for the extension is attributed to: (1) production difficulties such as malfunctioning equipment, delivery problems, or the lack of secretarial help; or (2) the press of other business.
-The Clerk may, upon an appropriate showing, grant extensions of up to 7 calendar days.
+The Clerk may, upon an appropriate showing, grant extensions of up to 7 days.

 Untimely or unwarranted motions for extensions of time may result in the imposition of sanctions.
 If sanctions are appropriate, the Court will consider issuing an order to show cause that requires further explanation from counsel; imposing a fine payable to the Court; assessing attorneys' fees; or referring counsel to the Court's disciplinary committee.
-The failure by appellant or petitioner to file a timely brief may result in dismissal of the appeal.
+The failure by appellant or petitioner to file a timely brief may result in dismissal of the case.